SMTG-Bham/galore/paper.md

 It is possible to predict the frequencies and intensities of these vibrational modes by performing *ab initio* lattice dynamics calculations.
-Usually these will be performed within the generalised-gradient approximation within density-functional theory (DFT), using variations of density-functional perturbation theory (DFPT) or the frozen-phonon ("direct") method [@Gonze1997; @Parlinski1997; @Togo2008].
+Usually these will be performed within density-functional theory (DFT), either using variations of density-functional perturbation theory (DFPT) or the frozen-phonon ("direct") method [@Gonze1997; @Parlinski1997; @Togo2008].
 When the underlying set of vibrational frequencies and mode intensities has been calculated it is typical to broaden the data by